On this page:

 Driving with drugs and alcohol present

 Drivers may be charged with a separate offence if they are caught driving with more than the prescribed amount of alcohol and illicit drugs present.
 The penalties for this offence are higher.
-Find out more about if you are charged with this offence.
+Find out more about going to court for traffic offences if you are charged with this offence.

 Going to court for a drug driving offence

-Whether you are depends on the exact facts and circumstances of your case.
-Look at the ‘Details of the charge’ in your to see what the police officer wrote about your offence.
-The refers to this in the courtroom.
+Whether you are guilty depends on the exact facts and circumstances of your case.
+Look at the ‘Details of the charge’ in your charge sheet to see what the police officer wrote about your offence.
+The magistrate refers to this in the courtroom.

 The prosecution has to prove that: